 I tried to keep my seasonal additions to the kitchen natural.
 If you’re a regular, you may notice that I’ve been chipping away at the decor in this room and transforming it into a farmhouse space.
-I have many posts coming up about how I created a space I truly love by using natural accents.

 If you’ve never caught the posts about our kitchen before, you can check them all out here.
 We painted our orange oak cabinets two years ago and never looked back.
 It has made an incredible difference in our home!

 This post contains affiliate links for your convenience.
 Please see my disclosures here for more information.

 I have been enjoying the addition of this tiered tray on our island.
 It’s a great place to store some of the stuff that’s usually kicking around the counters, and to bring out some decor that had been hiding in kitchen cabinets.

 I also warmed up an empty space on the counter with a wooden tray, curly fig, and cinderella pumpkin.
 I’m loving the curly fig and having some greenery in my kitchen (fingers crossed I don’t kill it!).

 Fall Family Room